 Note: A parent of a dependent student may challenge denial of access to the dependent student's record by producing the most current copy of Internal Revenue Form 1040.
 (Dependency is defined in Section 152 of the Internal Revenue Code.)
 If that form lists the student in question as a dependent, the parent will be required to sign an Affidavit of Dependency which affirms that the student is his/her tax dependent.
 The affidavit will be retained by the University Registrar's Office and must be renewed each tax year.
-Upon receipt of these documents, the dependent student records will be made available to the parent as specified under FERPA.
+Upon receipt of these documents, the dependent student records may be made available to the parent as specified under FERPA.

 The right to file a complaint with the U.S. Department of Education concerning alleged failures by Arizona State University to comply with the requirements of FERPA.
 Students are encouraged to first contact University Registrar Services at (480) 965-7302.
 A complaint may be filed in writing with the Department of Education at the following address: Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC, 20202

 Student —Any individual formally admitted who is or has been in attendance at ASU.
 The term does not apply to applicants for admission, nor does it apply to persons who have been admitted but who have not registered.

 Education Record —Any record(s) directly related to a student and maintained by ASU or by a party acting for the university.
 Education records include any information or data recorded in any medium, including but not limited to handwriting, print, computer media, video or audio tape, film, microfilm, and microfiche.

 Directory Information — Information that may be released to anyone without the consent of the student, unless the student indicates otherwise, except to the extent that FERPA authorizes disclosure without consent: